According to the author of this article:

-In this article the author defines euthanasia and the different forms it can take based on distinctions that have been proposed as ethically relevant; explains important concepts in the current debate on euthanasia (proportionate or disproportionate means, principle of the double effect, argument of the slippery slope, quality or sanctity of life); puts forward some arguments for and against euthanasia practices for elder patients (ayuda a domicilio en barcelona); and reports on the different assessment that has been made of the current experiences of decriminalization.
+In this article the author defines euthanasia and the different forms it can take based on distinctions that have been proposed as ethically relevant; explains important concepts in the current debate on euthanasia (proportionate or disproportionate means, principle of the double effect, argument of the slippery slope, quality or sanctity of life); puts forward some arguments for and against euthanasia practices for elder patients; and reports on the different assessment that has been made of the current experiences of decriminalization.

 Different opinions about euthanasia